 Dallas, TX 75275-0112

-Reciprocity is granted for two consecutive months, effective from the date of correspondence from our office approving the request.
+Reciprocity is granted for 60 days, effective from the date of correspondence from our office approving the request.

 Reciprocity allows in-office access to current job postings, handouts, books related to career development and the job search, directories and computers all of which are available in the Resource Center of the Office of Career Services.